priyamvad-tripathi/Example/README.md

 These results are quite suprising since the images I am using do not have any noise or PSF effects <br />
 and thus the measurements should be quite accurate.
-However, this is not the case.
+However, this is not the case. <br />
+The galaxy size might be a potential reason for the bias but as far as I recall, optical galaxies have similar size <br />
+so maybe the size is not the main issue.